Fentanyl Rehab Center in Texas

 The following statistics illustrate the severity of fentanyl addiction and its impact on different demographics across the country:

-• Overdose Deaths: In 2022, synthetic opioids, primarily fentanyl, were involved in approximately 70% of the 107,941 drug overdose deaths in the U.S.
+• Overdose Deaths: In 2022, synthetic opioids, primarily fentanyl, were involved in approximately 70% of the 107,941 drug-related deaths in the U.S.

 Fentanyl Overdose and How to Help

 Fentanyl overdoses are life-threatening emergencies that require immediate action.
+Recognizing the symptoms and seeking immediate medical attention is crucial.
 Understanding the symptoms and knowing how to respond can save lives.
+If you suspect an overdose, it is essential to get professional intervention as quickly as possible.

 • Severely Slowed Breathing